alan-turing-institute/ancient-greek-semantic-space/README.md

   g.
 "Do you want to follow the third evaluation approach?".
 Enter yes or no, depending on whether you want to run the third evaluation approach or not.

-  The output files are saved in folders like .../evaluation/output/semantic-space-w1_t20/SCHMIDT and are called:
+  The output files are saved in folders like .../evaluation/output/semantic-space-w1_t20/SCHMIDT (this is an example for window 1, frequency threshold 20, Schmidt's lexicon), and contain:

-  * summary_statistics_distance_Lexicon_SCHMIDT-semantic-space_w1_t20_neighbours.txt: contains various statistics about cosine distance in DISSECT space.
+  * summary_statistics_distance_Lexicon_SCHMIDT-semantic-space_w1_t20_neighbours.txt: various statistics about cosine distance in DISSECT space.
 You can ignore it.

-  * summary_comparison_distances_Lexicon_SCHMIDT_semantic-space_w1_t20_neighbours.txt: contains result of Pearson and Spearman correlation tests (see article).
+  * summary_comparison_distances_Lexicon_SCHMIDT_semantic-space_w1_t20_neighbours.txt: results of Pearson and Spearman correlation tests (see article).

-  * summary_overlap_Lexicon_SCHMIDT_semantic-space_w1_t20_neighbours.txt: contains synsets, neighboursets, overlap, precision and recall by lemma, and summary statistics of precision and recall (see article).
+  * summary_overlap_Lexicon_SCHMIDT_semantic-space_w1_t20_neighbours.txt: synsets, neighboursets, overlap, precision and recall by lemma, and summary statistics of precision and recall (see article).

-(examples for window 1, frequency threshold 20, Schmidt's lexicon).

 ## evaluation_analysis.Rmd